scottdware/go-junos/README.md

 * List files on devices.
 * [SRX] Create a policy to be deployed.
 * [SRX] Convert from a zone-based address book to a global one.
+* [SRX] Create traffic-selectors for an IPsec VPN.

 Junos Space